josedv82/R_Intro_Workshop/README.md

   ggtitle("2019 - Player A4 Relative Power Progression - Bar chart")

-#line chart showing the results of all his assessments in 2019
+#actually, a line chart showing the results of all his assessments in 2019 may be a better choice
 playerA4 %>%

   filter(Date <= "2020-01-01") %>%